 A vet shares expert advice on the health risks that can affect your pet over summer and the festive season.

 The festive season brings with it all sorts of delights, including delicious meals, lazy days and sunny rays.
-And while these things are all brilliant, it’s important to be aware of some of the health risks for our pets.
-Here, Dr Nick Taylor of Greencross Vets shares some things to keep an eye on at this time of year.
+While these things are all brilliant, it’s important to be aware of some of the health risks for our pets.
+Here, Dr Nick Taylor of Greencross Vets Roseville shares some things to keep an eye on at this time of year.

-You may think that you’re treating your pet when you share a bit of the Christmas ham with them, but remember that your pet’s tolerance for rich foods is much lower than yours.
+You may think that you’re treating your pet when you share a bit of the Christmas ham with them, but remember that your pet’s tolerance for rich and sometimes fatty foods is much lower than yours.

 Some of the ingredients that feature in the food of the season, including onion and garlic, are poisonous to our pets – both dogs and cats – and macadamia nuts are also associated with toxicity and diarrhoea in dogs.
-Chocolate is toxic to dogs and should never be shared with them.
-Raisins, grapes and sultanas that are often found in fruit cake, mince pies or pavlova are also toxic and off the menu
+Chocolate is toxic to pets and should never be shared with them.
+Raisins, grapes and sultanas that are often found in fruit cake and mince pies are also toxic and off the menu

-We all know the frustration of the long drive to our holiday destination, and pets can often feel this more acutely.
+We all know the frustration of the long drive to our holiday destination, and pets can often feel this too.
 Some pets can experience travel anxiety, so a pet carrier might help them to feel more relaxed.
 If you plan on using one, let them sleep a few nights inside with toys before you leave to help them feel comfortable and secure before the journey.
-If you aren’t using a carrier, be aware that your pet must be safely and securely restrained.
-Check in with your state’s traffic authority website to find out more.
+If you aren’t using a carrier, be aware that your pet must be safely and securely restrained with a car safety harness.
+Unrestrained pets are distracting to the driver and can become airborne if the car unexpectedly stops, swerves or becomes involved in an accident.

 Some pets struggle with travel sickness, so you should avoid feeding them on the morning before a big trip.
 You can also find a range of safe and effective anti-nausea travel medications from your local Greencross Vets team.
 Even if your pet is a seasoned traveller, the ‘Stop, Revive, Survive’ rules apply to them, too.
 Stop every two hours so they can stretch their legs, use the bathroom and have a big drink of water.
-Placing a small towel over the your cat’s travel carrier may assist the weary feline.
-There are also dog and cat specific natural pheromones that may help to keep your pet calm during their travels.
+Placing a small towel over your cat’s travel carrier may assist the weary feline but ensure they stay cool.
+There are also dog and cat specific natural pheromones that may help to keep your pet calm during their travels – Adaptil for dogs and Feliway for cats.
+When travelling, remember never to leave your pet unattended in the car.

 3. Heat exhaustion

 Australian summers are hot and humid and pets are more prone to heat stress over this period.
-Be sure that your pet has lots of water from multiple sources at all times and, if it’s really hot, perhaps they could spend some time in the tiled bathroom or laundry.
-Pets that really struggle with the heat will benefit from a fan.
+Be sure that your pet has lots of water from multiple sources at all times and, if it’s really hot, keep them indoors, perhaps in a cool room like a tiled bathroom or laundry.
+Pets that really struggle with the heat will benefit from a fan or air-conditioning.
 It’s good to put ice cubes in their water or make some healthy frozen treats for them.
-Never leave pets in cars unattended or leave them tied up in direct sunlight.
+Never leave pets in cars unattended or leave them tied up outdoors.
 Signs of heat stress include uncontrolled panting, bright red gums and tongue, and collapse.
-If you notice any of these signs, you should seek help from your local Greencross Vets team immediately.
+If you notice any of these signs, place your pet under cool running water, and urgently seek help from your closest vet or call your local Greencross Vets team immediately for advice.

 4. Seasonal parasites